 All solid offenses run breaks that are fast up to a point.
 In this entry I’m trying to see how we could accelerate the offense beyond the point set by conventional wisdom.
 This is where the title comes from: “fast fast break offense” refers to an offense that is visibly faster than a solid, reasonable offense on the average.

 I am writing and posting entry this piece by piece, chapter by chapter.
-The 11th chapter Run With a Slow Team, Too was posted on Friday September 1.
+The 13th chapter Learn to Steal While Limiting Gambling was posted on Monday January 1.
 Please let me know if you spot loopholes in my thinking or if you want to share some of your ideas.

 1) Run All Out